EnzoKilm/discord-bot/README.md

 Discord bot for Campus Academy.

 # Important notes
-The whole project won't work without the "config.json" file which contains the bot token.
+The whole project won't work without the "config.json" file which contains various secret variables.
-Same for the "database.js" file which contains access to the bot's database.
+Same for the "database.js" file who is also needed to create the database.

 # Author
 Enzo Beauchamp (EnzoKilm)